The project can be loaded through a composer

 div { color: lighten($color, 20%); }

-succeeds, the CSS will be returned as a string.
-If there is any error, an
+CSS will be returned.
+If there is any error, a

 directive,